Samsung/tizen-docs/docs/application/native/guides/device/attached-devices.md

 To retrieve battery information:

-- Get the battery charge percentage with the `device_battery_get_percent()` function.The function returns the current battery percentage as an integer value from 0 to 100 that indicates the remaining battery charge as a percentage of the maximum level.
+- Get the battery charge percentage with the `device_battery_get_percent()` function.

+  The function returns the current battery percentage as an integer value from 0 to 100 that indicates the remaining battery charge as a percentage of the maximum level.

     ```
     int error;